Our Thermomix Oat & Caramel Slice is always a winner! Filled with ooey-gooey caramel, oats and chocolate… talk about YUM!

 Add the plain flour, oats, bi-carb and salt to the bowl.
 Mix on Reverse, Speed 3, 10 seconds.
 Scrape down the sides of the bowl and repeat for a further 10 seconds.

 Add half of the mixture to the tin and press down firmly.
 Bake in the oven for 10 minutes.
+(Set aside the other half of the mixture).

 Meanwhile place the caramels, cream and salt into the TM bowl.
 Melt on 80 degrees, Speed 3, 4 minutes (scrape the sides after 2 minutes).